-The second drawback of NSEC is actually increased operational overhead: there is no opt-out mechanism for insecure child zones.
-This generally is a problem for parent-zone operators dealing with a lot of insecure child zones, such as .com.
+The second potential drawback of NSEC is a bigger zone file and memory consumption; there is no opt-out mechanism for insecure child zones, so each name in the zone will get an additional NSEC record and a RRSIG record to go with it.
+In practice this is a problem only for parent-zone operators dealing with mostly insecure child zones, such as com..
 To learn more about opt-out, please see NSEC3 Opt-Out.